tildedave/go-finite-fields/README.md

 Finite field computations in Golang.
-Looking to implement Berklekamp's Algorithm and/or Cantor-Zassenhaus.
+Looking to implement Berlekamp's Algorithm and/or Cantor-Zassenhaus.